JasperFx/wolverine/docs/tutorials/mediator.md

 executes the correct Wolverine handler(s) as well as any of the registered [Wolverine middleware](/guide/handlers/middleware).

 ::: tip
-This execution happens inline, but will use the *RetryNow* error handling capabilities.
+This execution happens inline, but will use the "Retry" or "Retry with Cooldown" error handling capabilities.
 See [Wolverine's error handling](/guide/handlers/error-handling) for more information.
 :::

 See also: